hashicorp/terraform/.github/ISSUE_TEMPLATE.md

 - https://github.com/terraform-providers

-All other issues (issues that appear to affect multiple or all resources) may be an issue with Terraform's core, and should be opened here.
+All other issues (that appear to affect multiple or all providers) may be an issue with Terraform's core, and should be opened here.

 ### Terraform Configuration Files
 ```hcl